WILLE-DAC/documentation/WILLE by-laws.md

 The proposal evaluation period is an evaluation period of 3 months during which the proposals are to be discussed amongst the DAO members and the various bodies before being officially accepted and implemented through smart-contracts.

-I. The SEELE may, by simple consensus, shorten the evaluation time for a given bill to a period no shorter than 1 month, if it is considered necessary to make urgent decisions.
+I. The KREDIT may, by simple consensus, shorten the evaluation time for a given bill to a period no shorter than 1 month, if it is considered necessary to make urgent decisions.

 II.
-Analogously to the previous point, the evaluation period of a proposal can be extended to a maximum of 1 year by the SEELE with simple majority consensus if it consideres necessary a more thorough study of the socio-economic impacts of the policy proposal or the capacity to execute accordingly is in question.
+Analogously to the previous point, the evaluation period of a proposal can be extended to a maximum of 1 year by the KREDIT with simple majority consensus if it consideres necessary a more thorough study of the socio-economic impacts of the policy proposal or the capacity to execute accordingly is in question.

 ## Smart-contracts